IonutNeagu/ha-addons/jellyfin/README.md

-# Hassio Add-ons by petersendev: Jellyfin
+# Hassio Add-ons by Ionut Neagu: Jellyfin

 ## About